-Management's assessment process

-Management assess that the Council will continue as a going concern.
-Whilst facing significant financial pressures in common with the rest of the public sector the Council has used reserves to balance its budget in 2017/18 and will require a further £30.5m of reserves to balance the 2018/19 budget.

-- Management has documented the basis of their judgement, presented this to the Audit Committee within our "Informing the Risk Assessment" report and the Audit Committee has endorsed it. - Management's assessment of use of going concern basis of accounting is that it is appropriate because "Local Authorities are required by the Code of Practice on Local Authority Accounting 2017/18 to prepare their accounts on the going concern basis, that is that the functions of the Council will continue in operational existence for the foreseeable future, as it can only be discontinued as a result of statutory prescription."
+Management's assessment process Auditor commentary Management assess that the Council will continue as a going concern.
+Whilst facing significant financial pressures in common with Management has documented the basis of their judgement, presented this to the Audit Committee within our "Informing the Risk Assessment" report and the Audit Committee has endorsed it. the rest of the public sector the Council has used reserves to balance its budget in 2017/18 and will require a further £30.5m of reserves to balance the 2018/19 budget.
+Management's assessment of use of going concern basis of accounting is that it is appropriate because "Local Authorities are required by the Code of Practice on Local Authority Accounting 2017/18 to prepare their accounts on the going concern basis, that is that the functions of the Council will continue in operational existence for the foreseeable future, as it can only be discontinued as a result of statutory prescription."
+Work performed Auditor commentary Detail audit work performed on managements assessment We performed the following audit procedures: Discussions with management about the Council's current and future financial plans; Considered whether the results of our audit procedures indicate the existence of going concern events or conditions which may cast significant doubt on the entity's ability to continue as a going concern; Review of managements assessment of the going concern assumption and supporting information; and Review of the disclosures included within Note 2 of the financial statements (Critical Judgements in Applying Accounting Policies).
+Concluding comments Auditor commentary Whilst we acknowledge that the Council faces significant financial pressures we have concluded that the going concern basis of accounting is appropriate for the Council and our audit report is unmodified in relation to going concern.

-Work performed

-Detail audit work performed on managements assessment

-We performed the following audit procedures:

-- · Discussions with management about the Council's current and future financial plans; - Considered whether the results of our audit procedures indicate the existence of going concern events or conditions which may cast significant doubt on the entity's ability to continue as a going concern; - · Review of managements assessment of the going concern assumption and supporting information; and - Review of the disclosures included within Note 2 of the financial statements (Critical Judgements in Applying Accounting Policies).